Payal Khincha Appointed Assistant Clinical Investigator

 Dr. Khincha earned her medical M.B.B.S. degree from the Kempegowda Institute of Medical Sciences, India.
 She completed a pediatric residency at Maimonides Medical Center, New York, as well as a fellowship in pediatric hematology-oncology at Children’s National Medical Center, Washington, D.C.
 She further completed an M.S.H.S. in Clinical and Translational Research at George Washington University, Washington, D.C.

-The Physician-Scientist Early Investigator Program is part of the DCEG-CCR collaboration formerly known as the Clinical Investigator Development Program which appointed Assistant Clinical Investigators (ACI).
-It is a primary research and mentoring program designed for clinical investigators in the critical transition period between clinical fellowship and scientific independence.
+The Clinical Investigator Development Program is part of the DCEG-CCR primary research and mentoring program designed for clinical investigators in the critical transition period between clinical fellowship and scientific independence.